eng-mohammad-mousa/Dictionary_App/README.md

 3. Open the `index.html` file in your preferred web browser.
 You can do this by double-clicking on the `index.html` file or right-clicking and selecting "Open With" your desired web browser.

-Now you should be able to play the  game by following these installation steps.
-Happy gaming!
+Now you should be able to access word definitions and expand your English vocabulary by following these installation steps.
+Enjoy using the Dictionary App!

 <br>